 1. Describe the physical processes that underlie the formation and evolution of the solid and gaseous planets.

-3. Explain the internal structure and magnetic field generation within the planets.
+3. Describe the internal structure and generation of magnetic fields within planets.

 4. Evaluate the techniques available for determining the surface and internal composition of planets.

 5. Explain the development of surface geology on solid planetary bodies in terms of the underlying physical processes.

 6. Describe the available techniques for planetary mapping, geodesy, and remote sensing.